Research

 Acoustics of voice quality in San Martín Peras Mixtec

 In this ongoing collaboration with Ben Eischens, we are analyzing the acoustic properties of non-modal phonation in San Martín Peras Mixtec.
 Many Otomanguean languages contrast modal and laryngealized phonation, which is realized as a modal vowel followed by laryngealization.
 Previous work has shown that the production of laryngealization in other Mixtec varieties varies greatly both within and across speakers (Gerfen and Baker, 2005; Cortés et al., 2023).
-Preliminary results from our acoustic study show that laryngealized and breathy vowels in San Martín Peras Mixtec are realized remarkably consistently within and across speakers via durational cues.
+Results from our acoustic study show that laryngealized and breathy vowels in San Martín Peras Mixtec are realized remarkably consistently within and across speakers via durational cues.

 Documenting Adonara (Austronesian, eastern Indonesia)

 In this collaborative project led by Gaby Hermon and the late Peter Cole, we documented Adonara (iso: adr), an Austronesian language spoken in eastern Indonesia.
 This collaboration included native speaker undergraduate students and Indonesian linguists.
-Audio and some video recordings are available on PARADISEC with transcription, glosses and English and Indonesian translations.
+Audio and video recordings are available on PARADISEC with transcription, glosses and English and Indonesian translations.